Zephyros1938/ZephyroGame/README.md

 ## About

-You can run the game by executing the [Recompile Script](https://github.com/Zephyros1938/ZephyroGame/blob/main/recompile.sh)
+You can run the game by executing the [Recompile Script](/recompile.sh)

 ## Use

 controls are WASD or arrow keys.

+Avoid the enemies and collect orbs.